martin41goudxpw/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-increasing complexity of technology and the potential for users to make mistakes.
 It serves as a reminder to continually strive for excellence in programming, while also being mindful of the limitations and unpredictability of human behavior.

+# 2023-11-27
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing gets overlooked.
+Finally, don't be afraid to ask for help or advice from others in the industry.
+There is always something new to learn, so be open to growth and improvement.